maharmstone/quibble/README.md

 There's a race condition in the latest version of WinBtrfs, which manifests itself on some hardware.
 Try adding /ONECPU to your boot options, to see if that makes a difference.

-Licences and Thanks
+Licenses and Thanks
 -------------------

 This is released under the LGPL.
 The Mersenne Twister code is by Mutsuo Saito and Makoto Matsumoto - see the header of tinymt32.c.
-The GNU-EFI headers are under the BSD licence.
+The GNU-EFI headers are under the BSD license.

-This code incorporates FreeType, licensed under the [FreeType Licence](https://github.com/freetype/freetype2/blob/master/docs/LICENSE.TXT).
+This code incorporates FreeType, licensed under the [FreeType License](https://github.com/freetype/freetype2/blob/master/docs/LICENSE.TXT).

 The included font is [Jost*](https://indestructibletype.com/Jost.html), from Indestructible Type.